-This is the only option coming from a mainstream manufacturer.
+This is the only other option coming from a mainstream manufacturer (outside of Times).
 If you’re in the UK, you can actually buy this direct from Sony or from Amazon UK.
 It retails from Sony for £249.00, which is actually cheaper than Amazon.
 Being more commercially available, there are reviews, this one on wareable is worth a read.
 It doesn’t come across as being great, despite all of the potential and promise.
 It’s also more than twice the price of the (albeit unreleased) Trivoly.

 Hybrid Smartwatch Options that look Traditional

 Tissot has its T-Touch collection which launched in September of 2020.
 It’s a traditional watch but with a small screen.
 The watches are only going to be available in Switzerland.
-Pricing is unknown, there are versions popping up on Amazon for US$800+ but given the official Tissot website doesn’t even list it as being released not sure how Amazon claims to have stock?
+Pricing is unknown.
 This model T-Touch, technically the T-Touch Solar Connect, is my personal favorite from a design perspective and the solar charging makes it seem super awesome.
-Sadly they’re not (currently) available in the US.
+It retails for about US$1,100.

 Fossil makes a few nice-looking hybrid watches which you can often pick up for under US$200 and I have seen Fossil hybrid watch models as low as US$99.
 I don’t own one, but the FB-01 series is my personal favorite from a design perspective.
 As it looks very traditional.